 15Now that you've set up your board, you're ready to try the Choreo in the browser.
 Fill in the required Gmail inputs, making sure to use a full email address e.g., email@example.com, for the Username value.

-16Click the Run button to try out the Choreo.
+16Click the Generate Code button to try out the Choreo.
 If you're sending an email to yourself, check your inbox!

 Note: The first time you run this Choreo, you may receive a warning from Google prompting you to authorize access from a third-party system.
 Follow their instructions about visiting this page to clear the warning.